CyanWaters/dcard/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+You could input Repo Name to do the search for Github repo.
+Input text would have some delay to send back to server which is in order to prevent the multiple API calls.

 ### `yarn test`

+Using Jest to do the Unit Test.
 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `yarn build`
+### `yarn webpack`

+Using Webpack to bundle the project.
-Builds the app for production to the `build` folder.\
+Builds the app for production to the `dist` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `yarn eject`